 There is a region of the old San Sebastian Marsh or San Felipe Creek river delta called Harper's well.
 Christopher Richards even writes about and even photographs many of this findings there which indicates strong water flows and abundant freshwater life there that once existed.
 It's so terribly sad to realize that all this abundant richness of life once existed at this ancient sea which also influenced the surrounding mountain chains with richness of bio-diverse vegetation plant community systems.
 I actually wrote Richards giving him some tips on the underground hydrology of Anza Valley which dams up at the western ridge-line of hills at Lake Riverside and actually backs up and flows out through Coyote Canyon.
 Even though surface water does flow out towards Temecula, that is not the case of the underground system.
 My finding this out was through another one of my inquisitive visits with a now long since dead retired geologist from the area when I first moved there and who lived in Terwilliger Valley.
 It was actually a US Government Hydrological survey reporting investigating just how much water flowed through Camp Pendleton on it's way to the Pacific Ocean.
 Here is a post I ran on the UCSD's Mesquite Dune Project which was located near San Sebastian Marsh or delta off Hwy 78.
 At the bottom are some good aerial shots of the delta.

 One special note about ancient native peoples.
 They were human beings just like everyone today.
-There appears to be this white European guilt trip which creates a romanticizing of them as some animal species within an ecosystem of the ancient past who were the ultimate land stewards.
+There appears to be this white European guilt trip which creates a romanticizing of them as some sub-human animal-like species within historical ecosystems of the ancient past who were the ultimate land stewards.
 I don't view them as such.
+In other words they were completely equal to the white Europeans they encountered.
 They were and are human beings with the same failings and imperfect traits which motivated them to change their surroundings as modern people have done presently.
 Yes I do respect them for their knowledge of the land and living off of it.
 My appreciation of their uses of native plants is what got me interested in southwestern Botany.
 But like Europeans they also displayed the ability to war with each other and abuse the environment for their own economic reasons.
 When people try and dismiss these past failings, we lose learning about and from the past and where things went wrong ecologically.
-There is clear evidence of many important factors and many appear to want to re-write history as an act of misplaced kindness and it doesn't help our own understanding of the past with the present.
+There is clear evidence other many important factors and many appear to want to re-write history as an act of misplaced kindness and it doesn't help our own understanding of the past with the present.
 Okay, flame on I guess.